Flag of Georgia (country): Georgian Soviet Socialist Republic (1921–1991)

 During the Soviet period, Georgia adopted several variants of the red Soviet flag incorporating first the Georgian Soviet Socialist Republic's name, and later a red hammer and sickle with a star in a blue sun in the canton and a blue bar in the upper part of flag.
 The flag of the Georgian SSR was replaced by the flag of the Democratic Republic of Georgia by the Georgian government in November 1990, shortly before it declared independence from the Soviet Union.

 Georgia (1991–2004)

 The previous flag used by the Democratic Republic of Georgia from 1918 to 1921 was reestablished as the flag of the Republic of Georgia on 8 December 1991, by the Supreme Council of the Republic of Georgia.
 However, it lost popularity thereafter as it became associated with the chaotic and violent period after the collapse of the Soviet Union.
-The wine-red color symbolises the good times of the past as well as the future, whilst the black represents Russian rule, and the white represents hope for peace.
+The wine-red colour symbolises the good times of the past as well as the future, whilst the black represents Russian rule, and the white represents hope for peace.
 This flag was later replaced by the current Georgian flag following the bloodless Rose Revolution.
+The flag is still used by supporters of former president of Georgia, Zviad Gamsakhurdia.